We, at GAIN are not qualified to give advice but here are a few thoughts.

 It might have taken you years of devoted attention to piece together your own insights and it may take some time for others to catch up with you.
 It might help to keep things factual, describing the specifics of what is happening, and leaving the professionals to join up the dots.

 Alarm bells may well start ringing for service providers when autism is mentioned because there is a lot of demand for SEN resources.
 So it may be better not to mention autism.

 The NHS website outlines what an autism assessment involves.
-It mentions a school SENCo referral, as well as GP referral, unlike some other websites.
+It mentions a school SENCo referral, as well as GP referral, unlike some other websites, at the top of the page.
 Click icon to view.
 It looks like one may not always be able to avoid mention of autism before diagnosis.
 Maybe it might be wise not to mention it from the outset at least, though.

 They also have some very handy tips for getting diagnosed.

 Getting what your child needs often puts parents up against difficulties and obstacles.
 Professionals may try to fob you off to begin with, suggesting that things might sort themselves out – perhaps partly because they do not see your child at home.

 - Ambitious about autism says that some parents of children with autism develop a talent for making a polite nuisance of themselves – formally known as advocacy.
 Find How do I get a diagnosis under the adverts.

 - Also, there are waiting lists for much needed services and the solutions may not be easy to identify.